david-ege/01---Federated-Patient-Stratification-with-AE---Biostatistik-und-KI-in-der-Medizin/README.md

+## Testing K-Means

+### Featurecloud
+1. Download Featurecloud
+2. Use data_prep to extract data for n clients
+3. Use "Featurecloud controller start" in terminal from within this repo
+4. Open https://featurecloud.ai/development/test/ and create a new test
+5. Specify hpw many clients and path to folders of clients (client1, client2,...)
+6. run test
+7. In data --> tests -> results extract for clients in kmeans folders for K_x folder
+8. Run kmeans_eval after specifying number of cluster k and, if needed, path to K_x folder

 # FeatureCloud App Blank Template

 The app-blank template contains an initial state that does not execute commands other than transitioning to the terminal state.